mkopersky/Crypto-X-Whisky/README.md

 docker compose up --build -d

-# YOU CHECK IF SERVER WORKS CORRECTLY AND BINANCE DATA IS RECEIVED:
+# YOU CAN CHECK IF SERVER WORKS CORRECTLY AND BINANCE DATA IS RECEIVED:

 Open http://localhost:5000/api and you should see your assets in .json format.
 In case of any problem check if: